Invest in God’s Eternal Kingdom

 1. Contact your financial institution or brokerage firm and inform them that you wish to give a stock gift to your church.
 They will most likely ask you to submit the request in writing.
-Direct your broker to transfer the shares of stock to: First Coppell Account at Charles Schwab & Co, Account # 3295-1584 DTC #0164, Code 40.
+Direct your broker to transfer the shares of stock to the church’s Charles Schwab & Co account:

 2. Contact the Director of Finance with the following information.
 (You may send an email or your broker may send a letter.)